 Many years ago a book came out called "The True Believer."
-The author had done quite a bit of research on the tactics employed by mass movements used to help attract new people and then hold onto them.
+The author had done quite a bit of research on the tactics employed by mass movements used to help attract new people.
 The book's ultimate conclusion was that most of the movements, regardless if they were secular or even a religious cult, used many of the same methods and displayed many of the same signs.

 It was only after several years of involvement in a few demanding and controlling church groups that we became fully aware, on a personal level, of the many tactics used by a true cult.
-We came to understand that there are literal SIGNS that a group or person, especially those who are religious-based, display that shows they are acting like a cult and NOT how the Bible proscribes.
+We came to understand that there are literal sign that a group or person, especially those who are religious-based, display that shows they are acting like a cult and not how the Bible proscribes.

 Below is a short, but by no means complete, list of signs of a cult.
 If you find that more than just a few seem to apply to a church, group or outreach you are considering involvement in, you may wish to seriously reconsider getting involved.
 You can, of course, deny that such signs exist.
-Denial, however, does not make them go away and you may rue the day you decided to entangle yourself with such people.
+Denial, however, does not make them go away!

 Ask yourself, does the leader (minister, pastor, priest, founder, etc.) or group you are thinking of joining or are already a member have the following cult-like characteristics.

 Do they condemn questions asked concerning leadership's tactics, even when their behavior has been shown to cause problems and trials for others?

 Is the group highly invested in the idea that a top-down structure of rule and authority is the best way to go?
 Do they seem to go out of their way to 'prove' from the Bible how right and acceptable such a system is to God?

 Do those in leadership give themselves unreasonable, cult-like titles of authority like 'prophet' or 'apostle' or 'evangelist' in order to seem far greater than others?